pjincz/nginx-cgi/README.md

 `http://127.0.0.1/cgi-bin/hello.sh/somewhat`.

-The standard says, the server should try again with `http://127.0.0.1/somewhat`, and found out whether the uri should mapped to.
+The standard says, the server should try again with `http://127.0.0.1/somewhat`, and found out where the uri should mapped to.

 For technical reason, I just construct this variable by document root and `PATH_INFO`.